Frequently Asked Questions

 4. Does my potential mentor need to do anything to actually become my mentor?

 Yes!
 All mentors must complete the THREE required forms in the "Forms" section of my website.
+Simply look for the file titled, "Complete Forms Packet" - that file includes all three forms.
 We run a DPS background check on all mentors - your mentor must be cleared before you can begin working with him/her.
 The forms provide us with the necessary information to run the background check (hence the reason for all of the required personal information).
 The file on the "Forms" section of my website titled, "Directions for Required Mentor Forms" explains each form and provides instructions for submitting the forms.

 5. What can I do with my mentor?